keboola/developers-docs/extend/generic-extractor/configuration/config/jobs/index.md

 ### Data Field Delimiter
 The path to the response property is by default expected to be dot separated.
-That is --- a path `members.active` refers to property `active` nested inside a property `members`.
+That is --- a path `members.active` refers to the property `active` nested inside the property `members`.
 If you need to refer to a property containing a dot, you have to change the data field path delimiter to some other character.
 This can be done using the `delimiter` property: